uchile-robotics/jaime_bringup/README.md

 ## Overview

-`bender_bringup` is responsible for starting all core subsystems of the robot, including:
+`jaime_bringup` is responsible for starting all core subsystems of the robot, including:

 - **Localization** (AMCL, SLAM Toolbox, or Cartographer)
 - **Navigation** (Nav2 stack)